-Tags: Indonesia, Komodo Boat Expedition, Komodo Dives, Stories, Tips,
+Tags: Indonesia, Komodo Islands Boat Trip, Komodo Dives, Stories, Tips,

 Indonesia’s Komodo Island Closure - Is it true?